Creation & Enterprise

 -

-Traffic is More Than Currency: Social Roles and Responsibilities Behind Influence
+Traffic Is More Than Currency: The Social Role and Responsibility Behind Influence

-Traffic has more forms than just currency—it's the quantification of trust relationships.
-When non-profit leaders or knowledge disseminators forcibly commercialize their influence for profit, persona collapse and trust bankruptcy become inevitable consequences.
-True influence comes from role consistency, refusing to let the stench of money dilute your social standing.
+Traffic doesn't only manifest as currency—it is the quantification of trust relationships.
+When nonprofit leaders or knowledge communicators forcibly commercialize their influence for profit, persona collapse and trust bankruptcy become the inevitable price.
+True influence comes from role consistency.
+Refuse to let the stench of money dilute your social standing.

 -

-Thinking in the Post-Code Era: When Taste Becomes Humanity's Key Competitive Advantage
+Thinking in the Post-Code Era: When Taste Becomes Humanity's Key Competitive Edge

-When AI drives the cost of coding toward zero, code itself is no longer scarce—what becomes scarce is the judgment to know what to write.
+When AI drives the cost of writing code toward zero, code itself is no longer scarce.
+What remains scarce is the judgment to know what should be written.
 This judgment has a more precise name: taste.
-Taste isn't vague aesthetic preference, but the ability to discern 'what's worth creating' among infinite options.
-It emerges from cross-disciplinary experience, contextual sensitivity, and the courage to say 'no.' In the post-code era, taste is humanity's last irreplaceable advantage.
+Taste isn't a vague aesthetic preference but the ability to identify, among infinite options, what is worth creating.
+It comes from layered cross-domain experience, sensitivity to context, and the courage to say no. In the post-code era, taste is humanity's last irreplaceability.

 Tools and Implementation